weaviate/weaviate/gsi/README.md

 The default vector index is Weaviate's native implementation of HNSW.
 To override this in your application, you must set the *vectorIndexType* property to *gemini* when you create your Weaviate class schema.

-There is an example located at "gsi/tests/weaviate-gemini-sanity.py" that demonstrates this using the existing Weaviate python package.
+There is a python example located at [gsi/tests/weaviate-gemini-sanity.py](./tests/weaviate-gemini-sanity.py) that demonstrates this.

 # Comparing The Gemini To HNSW